borutjures/z-api-extension/README.md

 ## Summary

 Purpose of this Chrome extension is to search for occurrences of text in a displayed page.
-Searching is done using Regex expression.
+Searching is done using a regex expression.

 If search was successful, the found text is marked with an `<a>` tag.
 Another `<span>` tag is added after the marked text.
 It is hidden by default (`display:none`).

-It contains html text returned from an API.
+Extension communicates with an API.
 This API is not part of this product.
-The product only calls the API and uses its return values to markup the text on the current page.
+The product only calls the API and uses its return values.

 # Functional Specifications

 ## Search and markup text

-After a page is displayed in the browser, the extension searches for text that matches regular expression inside the `<body>`.
+After a page is displayed in the browser, the extension searches for text inside the `<body>` that matches regular expression.
 Regular expression must be declared as a constant.

 * Regular expression for searching: `/Dart|JavaScript/gim`
 * Regular expression description: match all Dart or JavaScript occurrences; use case insensitive search